 On 12 December 1997, while I was posted at Sikkim, Mistry re-joined our Regiment from another one.
 He straight away moved into my room and left his belongings there.
 In the evening I got my wisdom tooth extracted and due to anesthesia, went to bed early.
 At about 8PM, while all officers were at the Officers’ Mess for dinner, my neighbouring room caught fire and in no time my room too was engulfed in fire.
 Our exchange operator was the first to react and he took me out of my room.
 Everyone assembled to put off the fire.
 Mistry and I lost most of our belongings other than my computer and TV which our exchange operator managed to salvage.

 Next morning as everyone was rammaging through what the fire had not managed to engulf, I hit upon a few currency notes of Rs100 denomination.
 They appeared to have been forming a bundle.
-Surely, I never had that money on me and my brain went into overdrive trying to fathom as to from where it came.
+I never had that money on me and my brain went into overdrive trying to fathom as to from where it came.
 My take-home-salary then was much less than a wad of Rs100 currency notes.
 Suddenly I realised that Mistry had left his belongings in my room.
 I summoned Mistry to enquire and he nonchalantly replied that it was a bundle of notes which his mother had given him as a birthday gift before he left Bombay for Sikkim.
-“My mother will give me another bundle if I say I lost it.
-She will send me another.
-So, I am not going to tell her about the fire so that I don’t have to lie to her about her gift”
+“My mother will send me another bundle if I say I lost it.
+I am not going to tell her about the fire so that I don’t have to lie to her about her gift”

 He passed away a decade later due to cardiac arrest.
 RIP my friend.